COSC3020/brute-force-sorting-Countmooshroom/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Answer

+With the way I implemented the program, it first creates a list of every permutation.
+Since there are $n!$ permutations of a given list of length $n$, the time complexity for this part is always $n!$.
+After that, it checks through each item to see if it is sorted and stops when it finds the sorted list.
+On average, this part would have a time complexity of $n/2$.
+Therefore, the average case time complexity of this algorithm is $\Theta(n! + n)$.

+In the best case, it would find the sorted list on the first try, so the time complexity would be $\Theta(n!)$.
+(However, with an empty set, the time complexity is $\Theta(1)$).
+In the worst case, it would take n runs to find the sorted list, so the time complexity is $\Theta(n! + n)$

+If you generated permutations randomly instead of systematically, you have a $1/n!$ chance of randomly generating the correct list.
+On average, it would take n! generations to find the correct list.
+Generating each list would have a time complexity of n, since it is directly related to the length of the list.
+Therefore, the average time complexity is $\Theta(n*n!)$.
+(Information from https://stackoverflow.com/questions/19879556/what-is-the-average-time-complexity-of-bogosort)